NZ goes 11 days with no new Covid cases

 The number of recovered cases was unchanged at 1,481.
 Only one case remains active.

-As noted yesterday, lower testing volumes were regularly observed over holiday weekends, and we recognise that this Alert Level 2 Queens Birthday, people will have taken the advantage of the renewed ability to travel and enjoy a break within New Zealand.
+As noted by the Ministry yesterday, lower testing volumes were regularly observed over holiday weekends, and we recognise that this Alert Level 2 Queens Birthday, people will have taken the advantage of the renewed ability to travel and enjoy a break within New Zealand.

 "We want to encourage and remind everyone that if they have any respiratory symptoms, they should seek advice from Healthline, their GP or after-hours clinic about getting tested.